+Journal Prompt 6: Opinion of the article “A lovely bunch of coconuts and all that”

 Opinion to the report of “A lovely bunch of coconuts and all that”

 I think the report is good, but I couldn’t really catch the point of it; I didn’t understand what actually does the author trying to tell us; but I think the point of the report is telling us how precious and how nutritious coconut is.
 I agree to the author, coconut is valuable, because it’s hard to get and nutritious, but I never really knew how to open it without let the water flow out.
 I think coconut is a good fruit whatever it’s hot or cold.
 I think the author of this article cited a lot of short stories was trying to let us discover all the things about coconut our self in these stories.
 Although I don't understand the structure of this article very well, I find the little story in this article interesting